newjanson/Sudoku/README.md

 6. Navigate to the src folder, then run sudoku_gui.py

-When you run the game, you will be greeted with this window:
+When you run the game, you will be greeted with this window (Note that you may not get the same Sudoku puzzle):

 <p align="center">
   <img src="readme_resources/screenshot.png">